grycap/oscar-tests/README.md

   - `OSCAR_METRICS`: The endpoint of the OSCAR metrics.
   - `OSCAR_DASHBOARD`: The endpoint of the OSCAR UI (dashboard).
   - `REFRESH_TOKEN`: The OIDC token used to automate the execution of the test suite.
 In order to get a Refresh Token, you can head to the [Check-in Token Portal](https://aai.egi.eu/token/), click **Authorise** and then **Create Refresh Token** button to generate a new token.
-  - `OIDC_AGENT_ACCOUNT`: The short account name of your profile in the [oidc-agent](https://github.com/indigo-dc/oidc-agent) command-line tool from which OIDC-based access tokens will be obtained to authenticate against the OSCAR endpoints.
-  - `OIDC_AGENT_PASSWORD`: The password of your [oidc-agent](https://github.com/indigo-dc/oidc-agent) account.